123Vasu/Rain_Predictor/Readme.md

 # <u> `Project Overview` :star2: </u>

-**Our project tries to solve this issue by providing a way to predict the rains for the next day.The prediction is based on the location and the historical trends of rainfall of that area.br>
+**Our project tries to solve this issue by providing a way to predict the rains for the next day.The prediction is based on the location and the historical trends of rainfall of that area.<br>**

-****

 <br>